← All Articles

 AI speakers recognize the marketing value of conference appearances and often negotiate expanded rights to use event footage and attendee testimonials.
 These agreements require careful legal structuring to protect both parties' interests.

 Post-event content licensing has become a significant hidden cost.
 Speakers may require $5,000-$15,000 payments for rights to use presentation recordings in sales materials or internal training programs.
-Some speakers negotiate revenue-sharing agreements for content that generates leads or sales, creating ongoing financial obligations.
+Some speakers negotiate revenue-sharing agreements for content that generates leads or sales, creating ongoing financial obligations that extend well beyond the event itself.

 Social media and PR coordination adds operational overhead.
 AI speakers typically maintain active social media presence and expect professional photography, quote pull-outs, and coordinated posting schedules.
-Hiring a social media manager for comprehensive conference coverage costs $1,500-$3,500 per event.
+Hiring a social media manager or PR coordinator for comprehensive conference coverage costs $1,500-$3,500 per event, and speakers increasingly view this support as standard rather than optional.

 Pre-Event Due Diligence Checklist